Las Vegas Car Accident Lawyer

 For example, that driver may have been on the clock.
 Now, you may be dealing with a claim against their employer.
 Employers may be held liable for the actions of their employees, since they’re responsible for hiring them and ensuring they drive safely.

 What if you were the only one on the road, but you know you did nothing wrong?
 In some of these cases, you may have been injured by a defective car part.
 Your Vegas car accident lawyer can help you determine whether the manufacturer ignored a defect.
-Other accidents may be caused by road hazards and other issues, so talk to your car accident lawyer about the specifics of your accident.
+Other accidents may be caused by road hazards and other issues, so talk to your car accident lawyer about the specifics of your accident and how to prepare for a claim.

 What You Need to Know about Car Insurance Companies after an Accident

-Let’s say you decide to rely on your Las Vegas insurance company for help.
+Let’s say you decide to rely on your Las Vegas insurance company for help after a trucker rear-ended you.
 You pay into your policy regularly, so you shouldn’t have to worry about paying for anything, right?

 It’s not that easy.
 Your Las Vegas car insurer may not be willing to give up their profits to help you.
 They’re a for-profit company, which means your best interests may not come first.